Same-sex marriage in South Dakota: Lawsuit

-On May 22, 2014, six same-sex couples filed a federal lawsuit against South Dakota officials seeking the right to marry and recognition of marriages performed in other jurisdictions.
+On May 22, 2014, six same-sex couples filed a lawsuit in federal district court against South Dakota officials seeking the right to marry and recognition of marriages performed in other jurisdictions.
 The suit, Rosenbrahn v.
 Daugaard, was brought by Minneapolis civil rights attorney Joshua A. Newville, who filed a similar lawsuit on behalf of seven same-sex couples in North Dakota on June 6, 2014.
 The suit named Governor Dennis Daugaard as the first-named defendant.
 U.S. District Court Judge Karen Schreier heard oral arguments on October 17.
 The state defendants argued she was bound by the Eighth Circuit's decision in Citizens for Equal Protection v.
 Bruning, which the plaintiffs said did not address the questions they were raising in this case.
 On November 12, Judge Schreier denied the defense's motion to dismiss.
 She found that Baker v.
-Nelson is no longer valid precedent and that Bruning did not address due process or the question of a fundamental right to marry.
+Nelson was no longer valid precedent and that Bruning did not address due process or the question of a fundamental right to marry.
 She dismissed the plaintiffs' claim that South Dakota violated their right to travel.
-On January 12, 2015, she ruled for the plaintiffs, finding that South Dakota was depriving them of their fundamental right to marry.
-She stayed implementation of her ruling pending appeal.
+On January 12, 2015, she ruled for the plaintiffs, finding that South Dakota was depriving them of their fundamental right to marry:

+Judge Schreier stayed implementation of her ruling pending appeal.
 On February 10, the plaintiffs asked her to lift the stay, citing the U.S. Supreme Court's denial of a stay in Alabama cases the previous day.
 Two days later, they requested an expedited response to that request.
 On March 2, 2015, Judge Schreier denied this motion.
 She concluded that once the defendants filed their notice of appeal, jurisdiction issue in the case, including the stay, would be transferred to the Eighth Circuit Court of Appeals.
 The Eighth Circuit announced on April 29, 2015, that it would defer consideration of the case, pending the U.S. Supreme Court's ruling in Obergefell v.
 Hodges in June 2015.

-On June 26, 2015, the U.S. Supreme Court ruled that laws depriving same-sex couples of the rights and responsibilities of marriage violate the Due Process and Equal Protection clauses of the Fourteenth Amendment, legalizing same-sex marriage nationwide in the United States.
-Attorney General Marty Jackley announced the state would comply, "Because we are a nation of laws the state will be required to follow the court's order that every state must recognize and license same-sex marriage."
+On June 26, 2015, the Supreme Court ruled that laws depriving same-sex couples of the rights and responsibilities of marriage violate the Due Process and Equal Protection clauses of the Fourteenth Amendment, legalizing same-sex marriage nationwide in the United States.
+Attorney General Marty Jackley announced that the state would comply, "Because we are a nation of laws the state will be required to follow the court's order that every state must recognize and license same-sex marriage."
 In light of this development, the Eighth Circuit affirmed the judgement of the district court on August 12, 2015.
 However, it left the decision of whether or not to vacate the stay of permanent injunction of the laws discriminating against same-sex couples to the district court.
 On September 9, 2015, Judge Schreier granted the plaintiffs' motion to vacate the stay in light of the mandate from the Eighth Circuit.